Castle Pines, Colorado: Economy

 As of 2011, 69.5% of the population over the age of 16 was in the labor force.
 0.2% was in the armed forces, and 69.4% was in the civilian labor force with 66.8% employed and 2.6% unemployed.
 The occupational composition of the employed civilian labor force was: 58.3% in management, business, science, and arts; 28.7% in sales and office occupations; 7.6% in service occupations; 4.6% in production, transportation, and material moving; 0.8% in natural resources, construction, and maintenance.
 The three industries employing the largest percentages of the working civilian labor force were: educational services, health care, and social assistance (17.1%); professional, scientific, and management, and administrative and waste management services (16.7%); and finance and insurance, and real estate and rental and leasing (14.5%).

 The median home value in the city was $457,500, the median selected monthly owner cost was $2,654 for housing units with a mortgage and $731 for those without, and the median gross rent was $1,294.

 Government

 The City of Castle Pines is a home ruled city and follows the Mayor-Council government system.
 The City receives the majority of its revenue through sales and use tax collections.
 The City receives a portion of the revenue collected through property taxes, but these dollars are dedicated to fund law enforcement.

 The residents of the City of Castle Pines North elected their first city officials on February 12, 2008.

-Parks & Recreation
+Parks and recreation

 Castle Pines is home to 5 parks and 14 miles of trails that are 8-feet wide and paved to accommodate a variety of recreational activities.
 Walking, running and bicycling is permitted on trails, however horseback riding and the use of motorized vehicles is prohibited.
 The Castle Pines North Metropolitan District maintains most trails in Castle Pines.

 Castle Pines parks and natural areas include: